davisidarta/dbMAP/README.md

 # Usage

   dbMAP runs on numpy arrays, pandas dataframes and csr or coo sparse matrices.
-To produce a dbMAP embedding from a high dimensional data matrix, Run_Diffusion must be run on the total matrix, and Run_dbMAP must be run on Run_Diffusion       results:
+It takes three steps to run dbMAP on a high-dimensional matrix (such as a gene expression matrix):

   ```
   import dbmap
   from sklearn.datasets import load_digits
+  import matplotlib.pyplot as plot

+  #Load some data
   digits = load_digits()

+  #Runs Diffusion Maps to approximate the Laplace-Beltrami operator
   diff = Run_Diffusion(digits)

+  #Select the most significant eigenvectors to use in dbMAP.
+This choice should be made by evaluating an elbow plot.
+  #If none is provided, estimates an adequate number using eigen gap.
+The selected eigenvectors (diffusion components)
+  #will be multiscaled as described by Setty et al.

+  plot(diff['EigenValues'])

+  res = Multiscale(diff = diff, eigs = None)

+  #Visualize the high-dimensional, multiscaled diffusion map results with UMAP by running dbMAP.

-  embedding = Run_dbMAP(diff = diff)
+  embedding = Run_dbMAP(res = res)

   ```